 As per section 147 of income tax act, 1961, if any income chargeable to tax has escaped assessment for any assessment year, then the Assessing Officer may, subject to the provisions of sections 148 to 153, assess or reassess such income or recompute the loss or the depreciation allowance or any other allowance or deduction for such assessment years.

 The assessing officer may assess or reassess income in respect of any issue that comes to his notice subsequently during the course of the proceedings under this section, whether Section 148A has been followed or not.

 Section 148A provides certain preconditions before which the assessing officer cannot issue the notice.
-These include:

 - Conduct inquiry, if required, after prior approval from relevant authority that suggests escape of income;